 The demand for alternative investments has surged over the last few decades, with this growth expected to continue in the years to come.
-Prequin estimates the market for alternatives will reach $14 trillion by 2023.
-To put that into perspective, this amount is roughly half the entire current market cap of the NYSE, and greater than that of the NASDAQ.
+Prequin estimates the market for alternatives will double in size by 2027, up from $9.3 trillion at the beginning of 2022.
+To put that into perspective, this amount is 80% of the entire market cap of the NYSE, and greater than that of the NASDAQ.
 Exposure within portfolios is growing as well.
 The most successful university endowments have been known to allocate as much as one-third of their portfolio to alternatives.

 So what are the benefits that have drawn such attention, and how could they help your clients achieve their investing goals?
 Three key benefits that many alternatives provide include the ability to generate significant returns, risk mitigation, and a low correlation to stocks and bonds.
 Let’s explore each of these in detail.

 In an environment where major asset classes trade at high valuations, we can find better value in alternative investments that have not had such a run-up.
 This value can lead to higher returns over time if pricier asset classes see a retrace in valuations.
 In October of 2020, the stock market (S&P 500) was sitting at all-time highs.
 The chart below shows the valuation (price-to-earnings ratio) of the S&P 500 from 2010-2020.
 The price-to-earnings ratio for the index was just above 29 (as of 8/17/2020), trading above its 5-, 10-, 15- and 20-year averages.